Top Tier MTG Pauper decks for 2025

 From there, the most consistent deck is, hands down, Affinity, which has the second-highest conversion rate among the ten most-played decks.
 It is closely followed by Caw-Gates and Dimir Faeries.

-In terms of top finishes, aka, decks that have reached the first or second place, we see Grixis Affinity at the top with 35 appearances on the finals, followed by Burn and Broodscale Combo.
+In terms of top finishes, aka, decks that have reached the first or second place, we see Grixis Affinity at the top with 35 appearances in the finals, followed by Burn and Broodscale Combo.

 What are the most consistent MTG Pauper decks for tournament play in 2025?